 If your budget allows it, organic chicken feed USA produced is the superior choice.

-Research highlighted by agricultural groups like McClure Ag suggests that organic feed supports a more robust gut microbiome because chickens aren’t ingesting daily traces of herbicides like glyphosate.
+Organic feed supports a more robust gut microbiome because chickens aren’t ingesting daily traces of herbicides like glyphosate.
 From a nutritional standpoint, we noticed that organic feeds often contain higher levels of omega-3s and vitamin E.

-When we fed our flock New Country Organics, the difference in the egg whites was noticeable—they stood up taller in the pan.
+When we fed our flock New Country Organics, the difference in the egg whites was noticeable: they stood up taller in the pan.
 However, organic feed is expensive.
 You have to balance the health benefits against your monthly budget.

 What Is the Healthiest Feed for Chickens?